Zatrex12345/Shadow-Practice/README.md

 - very bad code it's getting recoded

 # Terms of Use
-- Everyone got the ownership (only zique or any of his alts is not allowed to get it)
 - zique or any of his alts are **NOT** allowed to use this.
+- No one is allowed to use it even for private use